Rape in Japan

 Rape in Japan is sexual assault involving sexual penetration carried out against a person without their consent in the nation.
 Victims and perpetrators include Japanese citizens, residents, and foreign nationals from a wide range of backgrounds and every social class.

 Some are victims of drugging, alcohol-facilitated incapacitated rape, gang rape, kidnapping, threats, torture, murder, sexual slavery, and sex trafficking in Japan as well slavery in Japan.
 Cybersex trafficking, filmed rape, and coerced rape pornography are issues.
 Videos of rape, including incest and the molestation of minors, have been shared in chat rooms.
 Victims have been raped on public transportation and in residences, education facilities, workplaces, and other locations.
 Rapes during break ins and home invasions have occurred.

 Victims suffer from physical and psychological trauma, including post-traumatic stress disorder, ostracization, and, at times, suicide.
 The contraction of sexually transmitted diseases and unwanted pregnancies from rape have occurred.
 Victims have lacked systemic support for counseling, therapy, and public services.
 There has been victim blaming and perpetuation of rape myths.
 Perpetrators have included, but are not limited to, athletes, hospitality workers, reporters, prosecutors, politicians, military personnel, students, teachers, and taxi drivers.
+Perpetrators have been acquainted with the victims or have been strangers.